 Employment opportunities in the biotechnology industry, both nationally and in Indiana, have been rapidly increasing over the past decade.
 From 2001 to 2010, bioscience industry employment grew 6.4 percent in the U.S. The average annual wages of bioscience industry workers have increased 13 percent compared with a 4 percent increase in wages for workers in the private sector.

 Furthermore, the U.S. Bureau of Labor Statistics projects that employment in bioscience will increase 31 percent from 2010 to 2020 as compared to the 14 percent increase projected for all occupations.
 Growth in the bioscience industry during 2001 to 2010 was widely distributed throughout the nation with 34 states showing growth, and Indiana being one of the states with the largest increase.

-Talk with the Biotechnology faculty, the Director of Undergraduate Studies, the Program Director, and the career advisor, as well as recent graduates of the Biotechnology Program, to gain insights into the career paths available to you with this major.
+Talk with the Biotechnology faculty, the Director of Undergraduate Studies and the career coach, as well as recent graduates of the Biotechnology Program, to gain insights into the career paths available to you with this major.

 Post-graduate short-term experiences

-Using these and other resources, your career advisor can help you craft a unique post-graduate short-term experience, whether in the United States or abroad.
+Using these and other resources, your career coach can help you craft a unique post-graduate short-term experience, whether in the United States or abroad.